tutek1/DTLabs/07_Animation&Physics/lab07.md

 2. **Rename** it to `ShootCooldown`
 3. **Set** the property `One Shot` to `On`

-If a timer is set as `One Shot`, it means that once it runs out, it won't start again on its own, which is exactly what we need since we only want to start the timer once the player fires their gun.
+If a timer is set as `One Shot`, it means that once it runs out, it won't start again on its own, which is precisely what we need since we only want to start the timer once the player fires their gun.

 #### The Input Map
 The next thing we need to do is add a new input to the `InputMap` for shooting.